andrewgrewell/react-native-gesture-manager/README.md

   * `context.addGestureHandler(eventName, handler)` - add a handler for a gesture event
   * `context.removeGestureHandler(eventName, handler)` - remove a handler

-* `isComponentInEvent(event, componentRef)` - check if a given component instance is present in the event hierarchy
+* `isInstanceInEvent(event, instanceContext)` - check if a given component instance is present in the event hierarchy
-* `isComponentTypeInEvent(event, componentType)` - check if a given component is in the event hierarchy
+* `isComponentInEvent(event, component)` - check if a given component is in the event hierarchy (requires component.displayName to be present)
 * `connectComponentToGesture(handlerMap)(Component)` - wraps a component in a higher order component that provides `addGestureHandler` and `removeGestureHandler` on props.
 You can also pass in a map with keys of event names and values of handler functions or handler names. if the handler is a string it will look for a function set on the component by that name